 Top Academic Enrichment Programs in Vancouver

-Sylvan tutors use a personal approach and interactive technology to help kids learn math, reading, writing and more—turning B's into A's and frustration into confidence!
-Several locations are available throughout Greater Vancouver for your convenience: Vancouver (Cambie), Vancouver (Kerrisdale), Vancouver (Champlain), North Van, West Van, Richmond, Delta, Coquitlam, Maple Ridge, Surrey & Newton, Surrey (Fleetwood), Abbotsford, Burnaby, Langley, and White Rock.
+Sylvan tutors use a personal approach and interactive technology to help kids learn math, reading, writing, and more—turning B's into A's and frustration into confidence!
+Several locations are available throughout Greater Vancouver for your convenience.

-Designed and created by teachers, architects and engineering professionals, Bricks 4 Kidz' hands-on curriculum introduces children age 3–13+ to concepts of engineering, architecture and mechanics using LEGO® bricks.
+Designed and created by teachers, architects and engineering professionals, Bricks 4 Kidz' hands-on curriculum introduces children ages 3 and above to concepts of engineering, architecture, and mechanics using LEGO® bricks.
 Lessons from math, science, language arts, and social studies are integrated and discussed with a focus on fun and learning at the same time.

-A comprehensive array of fine arts programs are offered at Place des Arts, with the more academic classes being in literary (creative writing) and visual arts.
+A comprehensive array of fine arts programs are offered at Place des Arts, with the more academic classes being the literary and visual arts.
 This is the ideal place for kids wishing to pursue more arts and music education than what is offered in school.
 Scholarships and bursaries are available.

-There aren't too many games where kids can enjoy a complex mental challenge even at the novice level--but chess is one of them.
-A carefully structured curriculum, administered by national masters at the Vancouver Chess School can develop problem solving skills, which may transferred to other disciplines.
+There aren't too many games where kids can enjoy a complex mental challenge even at the novice level, but chess is one of them.
+A carefully structured curriculum, administered by national masters, at the Vancouver Chess School can develop problem solving skills, which may transferred to other disciplines.
+Programs are open to absolute beginners to absolute masters.

 Innovative instruction is provided by over 170 dedicated artists and arts educators.
 Classes are available in the more artistic academic subjects, such as architecture, dance, media arts, music, photography, theatre, visual arts and more.